collodi/codepark_games/README.md

 To prevent player functions from delaying the game, they run with a timeout.
 Each player instance has its own timeout constant `timeout_sec` with a default value of 1 (seconds), and this variable may be rewritten by a refree. `Parkutil::ClockTimeout` will be raised if a player function does not terminate within the time limit.

+## Logging Plays
+To help the users analyize their code, `codepark` implements a method to show the gameplays.
+The refrees may log players' moves through `Parkutil::GameLogger` class.
+The `GameLogger` has the `log` method that takes any number of arguments.
+The `GameLogger` class may be initiated with any number of arguments.
+See [here](#drawing-gameplays) for more explanation.

 ## Output of A Game
 There are three possible outcomes of a game.
 They are `winner determined`, `draw`, and `exception`.